STENS66/Annual_Accounting/README.md

-# Annual Accounting - English Version 1.8
+# Simple Annual Accounting (formerly Annual Accounting) - English Version 1.9

 # Copyright © Gaëtan Sencie 2023
 # All rights reserved.

 ## Description

-The "Annual Accounting" program is a simple and lightweight accounting software that provides a quick view of monthly money inflows and outflows.
+The "Simple Annual Accounting" program is a simple and lightweight accounting software that provides a quick view of monthly money inflows and outflows.
+Starting from version 1.9, the application 'Annual Accounting' was renamed to Simple Annual Accounting to ensure better consistency with the nomenclature of other projects.

 ### Features